Advent Liturgy Schedule

 The Christmas tree symbolizes the spirit and joy of Christmas.
 This year our parish is continuing the tradition of helping others thru our Giving Trees that will be located at both churches.

 Our Giving Trees will be filled with gift tags for you to take.
-The tags will be clearly identified by “life chapter” and the specific items being requested will be on the back of the tag.
+The tags will be clearly identified by and the specific items being requested will be on the back of the tag.

-All gifts should be returned unwrapped to either church no later than Sunday, December 17, 2023.
+All gifts should be returned unwrapped to either church no later than Sunday, December 15, 2024.
 Please tape the gift tag to the unwrapped gift to assist us with organizing and distributing the collected items.

 Our parish Outreach Ministry has offered to coordinate our parish donations on their behalf.
 Donations can be dropped off in designated boxes at either church location: